About OpenScripture.Today

 How the verses are curated

-This begs an obvoius question: who picks the passages on this site?
+This begs an obvious question: who picks the passages on this site?
 I do.
 I am still refining my methodology and will revise this section as I get more practice at this.
 Here are my loose guidelines right now:

 1. Variety.
 I want to know all of scripture.
 I don't want anything left out.
 Popular Christianity too often sticks to familiar memorized passages, short and easy to remember, and often aimed at self-help.
-There's nothing inherently wrong with this, but it can lead to a very limited undertsanding of who God is.
+There's nothing inherently wrong with this, but it can lead to a very limited understanding of who God is.
 "For God so loved the world..."
 (John 3:16) This is true, but we must not neglect "Who can stand before [God] when once [his] anger is roused?"
 (Psalm 76:7)

 2. I can do all things with a verse taken out of context...

 3. Length.
 I do not want to present a verse of the day.
 This is a scripture passage of the day.
 A verse of the day gives you a single passage and fails to give you a broad understanding of what's really intended.
 Popular Christianity loves to get out a verse and bash it into whatever shape suits the purpose.
 For example, a favorite today is "I can do all things through him who strengthens me."
 (Philippians 4:13) This verse is frequently used in the opposite sense Paul intended.
-I want to convey that each verse exists in a fully context to discourage this kind of misuse.
+I want to convey that each verse exists in a fully formed context to discourage this kind of misuse.

 4. Variety.
 Back to this.
 I try to pull a verse from a different section of scripture every day.
 Right now I'm using some classic categorizations of scripture to do this, but I'm working on some better ways to select scriptures each day.
 As such, I'm not going to explain this ingredient more fully for now.